GameBridgeAI/ts_serialize/README.md

 A zero dependency library for serializing data. ts_serialize can help you with:

-- converting camelCase class members to snake_case JSON properties for use with a REST API;
+- converting camelCase class members to snake_case JSON properties for use with a REST API
-- excluding internal fields from REST API payloads;
+- excluding internal fields from REST API payloads
-- converting data types, for example dates, to an internal format
+- converting data types to an internal format, for expamle: `Date`'s

 **Supported Serialize Types**